You are here

 Since Junior Docents began in 1991, more than 1000 teens have participated in the program, representing over 40 schools and home school cooperatives in the area.

-The primary qualifications for being a Junior Docent include a curiosity about the world around us, an interest in STEM-topics and a willingness to learn.
-As well, qualified Junior Docents:
+QUALIFICATIONS: The primary qualifications for being a Junior Docent include a curiosity about the world around us, an interest in STEM topics, and a willingness to learn.
+Also, qualified Junior Docents:

 A picture containing person, childDescription automatically generated

 Fee: $175.00 (Limited financial assistance is available).
-Contact Kelly White, Junior Docent Coordinator, for more information
+Contact Sioux Rivera, Junior Docent Coordinator, for more information.

 How Junior Docents are selected: The Junior Docent Program has a competitive selection process.
 Junior Docents are selected on the quality of their application and references; this is NOT a first come, first served selection process.

-How to Apply: All Applicants must download the 2024 Junior Docent Application, complete and return it by March 30, 2024.
+How to Apply: All Applicants must complete and submit the 2025 Junior Docent Application by May 16th, 2025.

-New Applicants: All new applicants are required to have an interview as a part of your application process.
-Dates of New Junior Docent Interviews are April 1-7.
-Please mark your top three choices for interview times on the application.
-Your interview time will be confirmed by the Junior Docent Program Coordinator upon receipt of your application.
+All new applicants are required to have an interview as a part of your application process.
+Dates of New Junior Docent Interviews will be scheduled following the submission of your application.
+Your interview time and date will be confirmed by the Junior Docent Program Coordinator upon receipt of your application.

 PEER MENTORS-APPLICATIONS NOW BEING ACCEPTED!